 People with musculoskeletal conditions also often require physiotherapy.
 Exhibit17 shows the proportion of people waiting for physiotherapy who are waiting over the Welsh Government target of 14 weeks.
-The Health Board has a small proportion of patients waiting over 14 weeks.
+The Health Board has no patients waiting over 14 weeks and is the best in Wales.